AsgardCms/Documentation/v2/media-module/getting-files-and-thumbnails.md

 $images = $product->filesByZone('featured_images')->get();
 ```

-This is find, but isn't really pretty to use in views.
+This is fine, but isn't really pretty to use in views.
 To avoid this issue, we can leverage laravel's [accessor feature](https://laravel.com/docs/5.4/eloquent-mutators).
 Let's add one on our `Product` entity.

 ```.language-php
 class Product extends Model